MadelineJune/CyberSecurity/README.md

 • **Famous Sparrow**: A new cyberespionage group called “FamousSparrow” is found targeting hotels, Governments, and private companies worldwide.
 They are using ProxyLogon exploit (A vulnerability of Microsoft Exchange) along with their custom backdoor, “SparrowDoor” to target hotels.

-According to ESET researchers, the group has been active since August, 2019.
+**According to ESET researchers**, the group has been active since August, 2019.
 Telemetry reports revealed that this group has exploited Microsoft Exchange vulnerabilities since March 3, 2021 i.e., the day after Microsoft released security patches.
 The group is mainly targeting hotels; however they have also targeted Government organizations, international companies, and law firms in dozens of countries.

-Matthieu Faou and his colleague Tahseen Bin Taj uncovered “FamousSparrow”.
+Matthieu Faou and his colleague Tahseen Bin Taj uncovered **“FamousSparrow”**.
 Experts found connections between FamousSparrow and SparklingGoblinand and DRBControl group.
 However, researchers say that this group has its own entity.
 They most likely share access to victims and tools.
 Faou said that the group is not strong enough on the malware part, but has evolved since before in targeting.
 He also added that, they mainly target hotels so that they can keep track of their targets’ travel habits.
 They can also breach hotels’ WiFi infrastructure to spy on the non-encrypted network traffic.

 They deploy several custom tools such as variants of Mimikatz, NetBIOS scanner Nbtscan, and a small utility that drops ProcDump on disk, which drops another process to gather in-memory secrets i.e., credentials.
 They also dropped one of their own custom tools “SparrowDoor” that could fully control any compromised machine by executing arbitrary command or exfiltrating content of files.